rbms-bsc/DCRMR/_pages/Introduction/Introduction.md

 <a name="i.01.55.1">i.01.55.1</a> DCRMR uses [Merriam-Webster Online](https://www.merriam-webster.com){:target="_blank"} as its authority in matters of spelling and the 17th edition of the *Chicago Manual of Style* as its authority in matters of style.

+## i.01.557 Citation numbering

+<a name="i.01.557.1">i.01.557.1</a> DCRMR uses a decimal numbering system.
+The first number is a whole number designating the chapter.
+The remaining three places are decimal numbers to allow for future expansion.
+For a fuller discussion of the numbering system, see [DCRMR Wiki: Citation numbers](https://github.com/rbms-bsc/DCRMR/wiki/Citation-numbers){:target="_blank"}.

 ## i.01.6 Acronyms

 |Abbreviation|Used for|